SyedSarimAbbas/Spam-Not-Spam-Email-Detector/README.md

 # 📧 Email Spam Detector

 A **Streamlit-powered web application** that classifies emails as **Spam** or **Not Spam** using a trained Machine Learning model.
-Lightweight, user-friendly, and deployment-ready — perfect for learning NLP and real-world text classification.
+Lightweight, user-friendly, and deployment-ready — perfect for learning Machine Learning and real-world text classification.

 ---